// blog/productivity/

 Back to Blog

-This guide explains what WPM and accuracy scores actually mean, how to take a test using the typing test on ToolForte, and what to do with the results.
+This guide explains what WPM and accuracy scores mean, how to run a test with the typing test on ToolForte, and what to do with the results.

 * * *